Jet engine: Consumption of fuel or propellant

 A closely related (but different) concept to energy efficiency is the rate of consumption of propellant mass.
 Propellant consumption in jet engines is measured by specific fuel consumption, specific impulse, or effective exhaust velocity.
 They all measure the same thing.
 Specific impulse and effective exhaust velocity are strictly proportional, whereas specific fuel consumption is inversely proportional to the others.

 For air-breathing engines such as turbojets, energy efficiency and propellant (fuel) efficiency are much the same thing, since the propellant is a fuel and the source of energy.
 In rocketry, the propellant is also the exhaust, and this means that a high energy propellant gives better propellant efficiency but can in some cases actually give lower energy efficiency.

 It can be seen in the table (just below) that the subsonic turbofans such as General Electric's CF6 turbofan use a lot less fuel to generate thrust for a second than did the Concorde's Rolls-Royce/Snecma Olympus 593 turbojet.
 However, since energy is force times distance and the distance per second was greater for the Concorde, the actual power generated by the engine for the same amount of fuel was higher for the Concorde at Mach 2 than the CF6.
-Thus, the Concorde's engines were more efficient in terms of energy per mile.
+Thus, the Concorde's engines were more efficient in terms of energy per distance traveled.